W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/index.md

 Select key pages in your funnel and design your user's experiences with clearer sight.
 Make more impactful changes to your website backed up by data, research and testing.
 I also deal with any performance issues in the form of website speed tests.
 Adjustments will be made based on the research and analysis.

 ### Landing Pages
 These are targetted pages tailored specifically for your co-marketing campaigns and customised to your brand.
 I can build you high-performing templates which guide your users to taking a specific action.
-Some of principles used in the redesign service are used here too.
+Some of the principles used in the redesign service are used here too.

 ### Email Solution
 Automate your marketing with a campaign of emails to keep your client's updated on their booking process and for lead building.